Empathy and Ethics in Crisis Reporting: an immersive VR workshop by the International Committee of the Red Cross

 Using virtual reality technology, this decision is yours.
 The Right Choice is the first use of interactive VR by the humanitarian sector to give the viewer an active role in shaping the story of civilians trapped by war.
 As a collaboration between the International Committee of the Red Cross (ICRC), Google and creative agencies, it seeks to explore new ways of generating empathy.

-How can journalists and the humanitarian sector learn from each other when it comes to reporting from war zones?
+How can journalists and the humanitarian sector learn from each other when it comes to reporting from war and disaster zones?
 How do we understand the empathy and humanity central to our work?

-This workshop on Sunday, June 2—the last day of N3Con 2019—offers the opportunity to learn from the world’s most recognized humanitarian organization working to help millions of people affected by conflict and violence.
-The ICRC team will work with participants to explore questions of empathy, representation and humanitarian impact in pursuit of new ways to share stories from conflict zones.
+This workshop at HKU on Sunday, June 2—the last day of N3Con 2019—offers the opportunity to learn from the world’s most recognized humanitarian organization working to help millions of people affected by conflict and violence.
+The ICRC team will work with participants to explore questions of empathy, representation and humanitarian impact in pursuit of new ways to share stories from conflict and crisis zones.

 Drawing on the ICRC’s experience in the field as well as virtual and augmented reality simulations, participants will discuss how to preserve the dignity of vulnerable people while sharing their story.